johanbrook/johanbrook.com/src/posts/2011-01-16-google-h-264-video-on-the-web.md

 link: 'http://farukat.es/journal/2011/01/488-google-h264-and-video-web'
 date: '2011-01-16 04:25'
 tags:
     - Chrome
     - Google
     - H.264
     - 'Web standards'
     - WebM
 category: 'The internet'
+slug: google-h264-and-video-on-the-web
 ---

 > What does Google have to gain from dropping H.264?
 Nothing at face value; it’s all to do with preventing H.264 from becoming the _de facto_ standard for “Video on the Web”, not realizing that _it already is_.
 Perhaps Google made this move to try and dethrone H.264, but to that end, I have but one question: Why do it in a way that hurts your users when time itself would sort that out automatically?